With Yext, Air France Revolutionizes Its Online Experience for Travelers

 Today, Air France’s 60+ points of sale — including airport ticket counters as well as dedicated stores in several markets — accommodate passengers from all over the world, guiding them in designing their itineraries as well as responding to unforeseen events or incidents.
 Air France passengers expect a perfect end-to-end experience — and today, the online experience is a huge part of that.
 To get even closer to its customers, the airline aims to go one step further in its digital expertise, with the goal of improving the comfort and serenity of Air France passengers.

 Before booking a reservation or going to a ticket counter, each potential traveler needs to be able to find the Air France brand and its information online — without being diverted by competitor content or misinformation in search results.
-Air France needed a solution that would enable them to deliver the right answers everywhere online, seamlessly guiding travelers to the right information to best assist them.
+Air France needed a solution that would enable them to deliver answers everywhere online, seamlessly guiding travelers to the right information to best assist them.

 A solution that aligns with the Air France experience